In addition to our annual festival, our organization brings to you:

 Coffee and Conversation: The Tennessee Williams/New Orleans Literary Festival is proud to collaborate with the Jefferson Parish Library with this outreach program featuring local authors.
 Once a month starting in August, featured authors read from their work and discuss their experiences working within their respective genres with guest facilitators.
 Books are available for sale (made possible by Friends of Jefferson Public Library), signings, and plenty of time for Q & A and discussion.
 All programs are free and open to the public.

-writeNOW: An educational outreach program for young writers, writeNOW brings area high school students together for a day of writing workshops and discussions with high-caliber writing professionals.
+WriteNOW: An educational outreach program for young writers, WriteNOW brings area high school students together for a day of writing workshops and discussions with high-caliber writing professionals.
 Participating students also receive free scholarship passes to attend Tennessee Williams Festival events.
 We work with teachers and students from NOCCA, Lusher Charter School, and the Neighborhood Story Project.
-In 2011, 200 students participated in the program.